-AFFF lawsuits have significantly impacted the firefighting industry, compelling a shift towards AFFF alternatives.
+AFFF lawsuits have immensely impacted the firefighting industry, compelling a shift towards AFFF alternatives.
 Industry regulations have been tightened, with an increased emphasis on environmental and health safety.

-The legal implications and substantial costs associated with PFAS contamination have catalysed a change in firefighting practices.
-This transformation aims to minimise environmental impact, reduce health risks, and adhere to stringent legislative requirements.
+The legal implications and substantial costs associated with PFAS contamination have catalyzed a change in firefighting practices.
+This transformation aims to minimize environmental impact, reduce health risks, and adhere to stringent legislative requirements.

-The AFFF litigation process has consequently served as a catalyst for change within the firefighting industry.
+The AFFF litigation process has consequently catalyzed change within the firefighting industry.

 Can Individuals Affected by PFAS Contamination From AFFF Join the Ongoing MDL or Should They File Separate Lawsuits?